nodots/nodots-backgammon-client/README.md

 - Board optimized for online play
   - e.g., no reason to have two off positions
   - Default colors are low eye-strain
+- Choice of pausable drills/robot games while waiting for opponent

 ## Game Model